B1129E5/LP-RDI/Documentation/DeployRDIAutomationAccount.md

 ![alt text](https://github.com/B1129E5/LP-RDI/blob/main/Documentation/Images/Image27.png)

-14. To check if required modules are installed.
-Close the Runbook blade to go back to the Azure Automation Account.
-Two options depending of the GUI Experience you Choose
+1. To check if required modules are installed.
+Close the **Runbook** blade to go back to the **Azure Automation Account**.
+Two options depending of the GUI Experience you have :
      1. In **Shared Resources**, select to **Module**

       ![alt text](https://github.com/B1129E5/LP-RDI/blob/main/Documentation/Images/Image11.png)